espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 # Export Import extension

-Export Import extension is a tool for exporting and importing data in EspoCRM.
+The Export Import extension is a tool for exporting and importing data in EspoCRM.
 It allows you to transfer files, settings and customizations between EspoCRM instances using CLI commands.

 ## Installing